agoric-labs/dapp-chain-timer/README.md

 - run `yarn start:ui` to start the smart contract.
 You can use the link in the output to load the smart contract UI in a browser.

 For any troubleshooting please refer to the detailed tutorial at [Here](https://docs.agoric.com/guides/getting-started/).

-## Testing

-To run the unit test:
-- run `yarn test` to run the unit tests for the contract.